Mesh

 • meshc init --clustered hello_cluster — the minimal clustered starter.
 It keeps the public clustered-app contract small: work.mpl declares @cluster, main.mpl boots through Node.start_from_env(), and runtime inspection stays on Mesh-owned meshc cluster status|continuity|diagnostics commands.

-• meshc init --template todo-api --db sqlite todo_api — the honest local starter.
-It is a single-node SQLite Todo API with actor-backed write rate limiting, generated package tests, and no clustered placement or operator claims.
+• meshc init --template todo-api --db sqlite todo_api — the honest local-only starter.
+It is a single-node SQLite Todo API, keeps SQLite single-node only, includes actor-backed write rate limiting plus generated package tests, and makes no clustered placement or operator claims.

 • meshc init --template todo-api --db postgres shared_todo — the serious shared/deployable PostgreSQL starter.
-It keeps clustered work source-first, uses migrations plus a real DATABASE_URL, and dogfoods HTTP.clustered(1, ...) only on the shared read routes while local health and mutating routes stay local.
+It keeps clustered work source-first, uses migrations plus a real DATABASE_URL, dogfoods HTTP.clustered(1, ...) only on the shared read routes while local health and mutating routes stay local, and owns the staged deploy + failover proof chain plus the same hosted packages/public-surface contract once you step onto the proof pages.

 What's Next?